 How many men are affected by low testosterone?

-Approximately one in every four men over the age of 30 experiences low testosterone levels, although only about one in twenty actually have clinical symptoms.
+Approximately one in every four men over the age of 30 experiences low testosterone levels; however, some studies show that only about 5-6% of men with low testosterone experience symptoms.

 What are the symptoms?